Middle School Handbook

-This student handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year and to provide specific information about certain Board policies and procedures.
+This student handbook was developed to answer many of the commonly asked questions that students and parents may have during the school year and to provide specific information about certain Board of Education policies and procedures.
 This handbook contains important information that you should know.
-Become familiar with the following information and keep the handbook available for frequent reference by you and your parents.
-If you have any questions that are not addressed in this handbook, you are encouraged to talk to your teachers or the building principal.
+Becoming familiar with the following information and keeping the handbook available for frequent reference would be a good idea.
+If you have any questions that are not addressed in this handbook, you are encouraged to talk to the building principal.
 This handbook summarizes many of the official policies and administrative guidelines of the Board of Education and the District.
 To the extent that the handbook is ambiguous or conflicts with these policies and guidelines, the policies and guidelines shall control.
-This handbook is effective immediately and supersedes any prior handbook and other written material on the same

 Mission of the School

 Zeeland Public Schools, with family and community, prepare students for a lifetime of learning.

 At Zeeland Public Schools, we believe in…